trntv/apis-list/apis/hearthstone/hearthstone.md

 # Hearthstone

 This Hearthstone API provides up to date Hearthstone data pulled directly from the game.
-This Hearthstone API provides up to date Hearthstone data pulled directly from the game.
 It has endpoints for all the card data, including images, card backs and more

 ##  🔗 Links
 **Docs / Website**: http://hearthstoneapi.com/